 China has been Iran's largest oil customer and was therefore pivotal to U.S. efforts to reduce Iran's revenue from oil sales.
 During 2012-2013 China cut its buys of oil from Iran to about 435,000 barrels per day from its 2011 average of 550,000 barrels per day.
 The State Department has asserted that, because China is the largest buyer of Iranian oil, percentage cuts by China had a large impact in reducing Iran's oil sales by volume and China merited a Section 1245 (P.L.
 112-81) sanctions exemption.
-China reportedly has begun buying more Iranian oil now that sanctions do not apply, apparently buying amounts close to those it did in 2011.
-Several Chinese energy firms invested in Iran's energy sector, but some of these projects were mostly dormant after 2011.
-The firms can now resume work in earnest without risk of sanctions, but a depressed oil market might be postponing resumption of Chinese energy investment in Iran.
+Since sanctions were lifted, China reportedly has resumed buying Iranian oil at or near 2011 levels.
+Several Chinese energy firms that invested in Iran's energy sector put those projects on hold after 2011, but are reportedly resuming or considering resuming work in earnest, subject to energy market considerations.

 During 2012-2016, China settled much of its trade balance with Iran with goods rather than hard currency.
 Doing so was highly favorable to China financially.
 Press reports indicated that Iran's automotive sector-the largest industrial sector aside from the energy sector-obtained a significant proportion of its parts from China, and subsidiaries of two China-based companies, Geelran and Chery, produce cars in Iran.
-Iran's auto production fell about 60% during 2011-2013 because of sanctions, but recovered somewhat after the JPA went into effect.
-Iran's auto parts imports are increasing now that Iran is able to obtain at least some trade financing.
+Iran's auto production fell about 60% during 2011-2013 because of sanctions, but recovered somewhat after the JPA went into effect.57 Iran's auto parts imports are increasing now that Iran is able to obtain at least some trade financing.
 Iran and China also have a separate escrow account to pay for China's infrastructure projects in Iran, such as the long Niayesh Tunnel, funded by about \$20 billion of Iran's hard currency reserves.
 In January 2016, days after Implementation Day, China's President Xi Jinping visited Iran during a trip to the Middle East region and the two countries agreed to increase trade to \$600 billion yearly over the coming decade, and President Xi indicated that China sees Iran as a vital link in an effort to extend its economic influence westward through its "One Belt, One Road" initiative.
+Press reports indicate that Chinese firms and entrepreneurs are integrating Iran into this vision by modernizing Iran's rail and other transportation infrastructure, particularly where that infrastructure connects to that of neighboring countries, and in many cases funded by loans from China.58